GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

 When using oxd, administrators can follow the steps similar as [above](#integrating-openid-connect-providers) taking into account these considerations:

 - For provider `type` select "openidconnect-oxd"

 - Instead of creating a client directly, a call to OXD Server [`register-site` API method](https://gluu.org/docs/oxd/4.0/api/#register-site) must be issued.
 [Here](https://github.com/GluuFederation/passport-oxd#create-a-client) is an example.
-From this action, the so-called `oxdID` will be obtained
+From this action, the so-called `oxdID` will be obtained.
+Ensure the client created actually got the scopes requested.

-- Supply values for the properties requested.
-This properties are explained [here](https://github.com/GluuFederation/passport-oxd#configure-strategy) (see options parameter)
+- Supply values for the properties required.
+These properties are explained [here](https://github.com/GluuFederation/passport-oxd#configure-strategy) (see options parameter).

+- If you need to supply values for optional properties account their values must be provided as JSON content.
+The following are examples of valid JSON values: `true`, `0`, `"a string"`, `["item1", "item2"]`, `{ "key": { "some": "value" }}`.

 - `/opt/gluu/node/passport/server/mappings/oxd-default.js` is the default mapping file.
 Create your own if it does not fit your needs.

 #### Using an external Gluu Server as OP